dinesh121991/Slurm15.08-docs/README.md

 # Slurm15.08-docs

+slurm folder is Nested git repository of slurm15.08 source code from slurm open source git repository, So refer it there.

-We used scitools to generate the select/consres important funtions control flow
+We used scitools to generate the select/consres important funtions control flow.